– SPONSORED CONTENT –

 I cannot tell you how much I love these financial plans.
 They made paying for big items like our sofa and bed, so much easier on the ol’ bank balance.
 A lot of the bigger commercial companies offer buy now, pay later schemes to help reduce the stress of having to pay such big sums in one go.
 They also contribute to boosting your credit score if you pay everything off on time and when needed.

 Monitor Your Credit Score

-Monitoring my credit rating is super beneficial because I’ve noticed what’s caused the rating to drop and raise.
+Monitoring my credit rating is super beneficial because I’ve noticed what’s caused the rating to drop and rise.
 I monitor mine through Experian and they also send out monthly reminders when my score has been updated.

 The longer you use a credit card, the better your rating will get so don’t get downhearted when you see it drop every now and again.
-Having got a credit card and done some of these things on this list, it made the process of buying a property less of a hassle and one element of the process that I knew I’d sale through.
+Having got a credit card and done some of these things on this list, it made the process of buying a property less of a hassle and one element of the process that I knew we’d sale through.